levigilbert/godot-LDtk-import/README.md

 Please note, I am no longer actively maintaining this plugin as of 04/09/2023.
 There are several forks of this project that are more up to date, as well as other similar plugins that are available on GitHub.
+I'll be leaving the project up for those that want to view the code and/or build from it, but do note that it most likely will be outdated.

+Levi

 # godot-LDtk-import
 - Godot version: 3.4.4